-Southern England was a 'war-zone' back in the 60's when 'Mods' clashed with 'Rockers' on the south coast.
+Southern England was a 'war-zone' back in the 60's when 'Mods' clashed with 'Rockers' on the south coast at Brighton and elsewhere.
 The 'Mods' rode motor scooters and wore snazzy suits and outfits.
 In the early days their brand of rock music was 'The Who'.
 Pete Townsend wrote a rock opera, 'Quadrophenia' about one youth who went through a gamut of emotions and experiences with girls and his mates.

 As for the 'Rockers', (Mods called them 'Greasers') they enjoyed heavy rock music, the Stones were popular with them, although their music was lightweight to some.
 There were 'Chapters' of Hells Angels who probably dreamed of owning a Harley.
 Couples were 'married' over copies of the Harley Manual.
 Many didn't even have a motorbike.